glfw/glfw/README.md

 ## System requirements

+GLFW is written in C99 and does not support Visual Studio 2012 or earlier.

 GLFW supports Windows XP and later and macOS 10.8 and later.
 Linux and other Unix-like systems running the X Window System are supported even without a desktop environment or modern extensions, although some features require